Curiosity sees rare clouds on Mars

-Category: Space Hits: 2Six images stitched together into an animated gif show rare clouds on Mars drifting over Mount Sharp.
+Category: Space Hits: 7Six images stitched together into an animated gif show rare clouds on Mars drifting over Mount Sharp.
 NASA’s Curiosity rover took these images on March 19, 2021.
 Image via NASA/ JPL-Caltech/ MSSS.

 Clouds on Mars are rare.
 With its thin atmosphere and scarcity of water, it’s not often there are the right conditions for clouds to form.
 The best time for clouds on Mars is during its coldest months near the Martian equator.
 Space scientists using the Mars Curiosity rover, which has been exploring the red planet since 2012, released these images of cloudy Martian skies on May 28, 2021.